dashingsoft/pyarmor/docs/project.rst

         Insert proection code with default template, refer to :ref:`Special Handling of Entry Script`

-        - String
+        - Filename

-        Use customizing template
+        Read the template of protection code from this file other than default template.

 * runtime_path